xPloits3c/DorkEye/README.md

 🧑‍💻 Author

 xPloits3c
-Contact: anon@protonmail.com (fictitious, you can edit it)
+Contact: whitehat.report (fictitious, you can edit it)

 📜 License